Hide code cell source

 3.1 Tracing a Parametric Curve

-3.2 Plot Quadric Surfaces and Level Curves
+3.2 Plotting Quadric Surfaces and Level Curves

 IV.APPLYING MATHEMATICAL PATTERNS TO NATURE AND SOCIETY (REU)